-Ras Al Khaimah boasts a vast array of historical sites with over 1,000 archaeological sites and antiquities including ruins and forts.
-It is also the only Emirate in the UAE to have four historical locations - Julfar, Shimal, Al Jazeera Al Hamra and Dhayah - to be included in the United Nations Educational, Scientific and Cultural Organisation (UNESCO)'s tentative list of Global Heritage Sites, an inventory of sites considered to hold outstanding value from a cultural and/or natural heritage standpoint.
+Ras Al Khaimah boasts over 100 archaeological sites and antiquities including ruins and forts.
+It is also the only Emirate in the UAE to have four historical locations - Julfar, Shimal, Al Jazeera Al Hamra and Dhayah -in the United Nations Educational, Scientific and Cultural Organisation (UNESCO)'s tentative list of Global Heritage Sites, an inventory of sites considered to hold outstanding value from a cultural and/or natural heritage standpoint.

 Al Jazeera Al Hamra is the last-surviving pearl fishing village of its kind in the Arabian Gulf and to this day, remains mostly untouched, invoking feelings of taking a step back in time.
 It is an exceptional testimony to the architecture and settlement planning of the past and includes all traditional elements of a former Gulf town.
-Al Jazeera Al Hamra includes all of the traditional elements expected in such a neighbourhood, including a fort and watchtowers, mosque, souq and extensive courtyard houses of various designs.
-There is a mix of dwelling styles from small, simple houses, courtyard homes, two-story buildings to a large courtyard residence that belonged to the wealthy pearl merchant.
-The village comprised around 500 houses and was occupied by the Al Zaabi tribe.
-The site has also been a favoured filming location for Hollywood movies in recent years, serving as a location for films starring actors of global fame such as Brad Pitt in The War Machine and Ryan Reynolds in 6 Underground.
+The village includes all of the traditional elements expected in such a neighbourhood, including a fort and watchtowers, mosque, souq and extensive courtyard houses of various designs.
+There is a mix of dwelling styles - from small, simple houses, courtyard homes, two-storey buildings to a large courtyard residence that belonged to the wealthy pearl merchant.
+The village comprised approximately 500 houses and was occupied by the Al

+Zaabi tribe.
+The site has also been a favoured filming location for popular Hollywood movies, serving as a location for films starring actors of global fame such as Brad Pitt in The War Machine and Ryan Reynolds in 6 Underground.

-As part of the Emirate's Balanced Tourism strategy, the Ras Al Khaimah Tourism Development Authority has invested in a three-phased restoration program at Al Jazeera Al Hamra, preserving the history of the archaeological site while making it accessible for visitors to learn first-hand accounts of the local culture.
+As part of the Emirate's Balanced Tourism strategy, the Ras Al Khaimah Tourism Development Authority has invested in a three-phased restoration programme at Al Jazeera Al Hamra, with an aim to preserve the history of the archaeological site while making it accessible to visitors to discover first-hand accounts of the local culture.

-The Dhayah site, comprising the iconic Dhayah Fort, is highly noteworthy as it encapsulates all the different systems of land- and sea-use, which were typical for the northern part of the Oman Peninsula in the past and is the only hilltop fort still in existence in the UAE.
+Second in the list of Ras Al Khaimah's historical sites is Dhayah, comprising the iconic Dhayah Fort.
+The fort encapsulates all the different systems of land- and sea-use, which were typical for the northern part of the Oman Peninsula in the past and is the only hilltop fort still in existence in the UAE.
 It dates back to the Late Bronze Age (1600 - 1300 BC) when locals used it for settlement and fortification.
 The twin-peaked golden mud-brick fortress was built during the 19th century and restored in the late 1990s.
 It is an important historical monument where the 1819 battle between British troops and local Qawasim tribes took place.
-The fort has recently undergone restoration and reopened to the public with a new ticketing centre, information boards, and new Illuminated wooden handrails installed for enhanced safety.
+The fort has undergone restoration and reopened to the public with a new ticketing centre, information boards, and new illuminated wooden handrails installed for enhanced safety.

 The surrounding Dhayah area has been settled for thousands of years, resulting in its immense local historical significance.
 It encompasses diverse landscapes, including a lagoon protected by a sandbar, with an early Islamic harbour settlement, palm gardens and fort, mountain villages, terraced field systems, hill fort, gravel plain and prehistoric tombs.

-Shimal is an extensive cultural site consisting of more than 100 prehistoric tombs, prehistoric settlements, and a medieval palace.
+Another timeless historical site is Shimal, consisting of more than 100 prehistoric tombs, settlements, and a medieval palace.
 Its archaeological remains are outstanding for the Wadi Suq Period (2000-1600 BC), the Late Bronze Age Culture (1600-1300 BC) and the Middle Islamic Period (13th-16th century AD).
 Shimal comprises the largest prehistoric cemetery of megalithic tombs in Southeast Arabia.
 Its monumental burial structures of the Wadi Suq period are not only unique for their size, but also include a variety of architectural types that are not found outside of the Emirate of Ras Al Khaimah.